Dwight Peck's personal website

 and general mayhem in aid of Mary Queen of Scots and/or the Spanish Armada.
 It's

-a "true story", too (right!).
+a "true story", too, or meant to be, sort of.
 Illustrations included in the

 Web version (not in the 1.7mb PDF).
 Advance to the

 index page (no credit cards or adult authentication required).

 smaller but still pretty big story.Derborence - a new translation (by Dwight) of Charles-Ferdinand

 peasant life in the Swiss Alps in the 18th century, when the back half of the